WTAMU Symphony Orchestra

 The Symphony season offers a variety of events including traditional concerts, opera productions, choral and dance collaborations, and live cinema performances.
 Rehearsals are held:

 Auditions are held the first two days of the Fall and Spring semester.
 Sign-up for an audition time on the bulletin board outside Room 257 in Mary Moody Northen Hall.
 There are three parts to the audition:

-Prepare two short, contrasting excerpts of your choice (each less than three minutes).
+Prepare two short, contrasting excerpts of your choice (each less than two minutes).
 Choose anything from the orchestral or solo literature that best shows off your abilities.

 You'll be asked to play two major scales.
 Perform only as many octaves as you can play well.
 This is to exhibit evenness of tone quality and pitch accuracy.

 Students from all majors are welcome to audition.
 If you have any questions, don't hesitate to contact us (see below).

 Audio clip of Bach/Elgar, Fantasia and Fugue: Fugue

 Audio clip of Dvorak, Symphony No. 8: Mvt I